sliverc/rbtree/README.rst

 rb_safe_cmp_m is provided by rbtree.

-Then we have to declare all the rbtree functions. rbtree uses a concept I call context to find functions it needs.
-For example the functions look for a macro called $CONTEXT_cmp_m.
+Then we have to declare all the rbtree functions. rbtree uses a concept, I call context, to find functions it needs.
+For example the rbtree functions look for a macro called $CONTEXT_cmp_m.
 I developed this concept to make functions composable without being too verbose.
-For example

 .. code-block:: cpp